 The flower giving traditions are much the same in Guangzhou, Hong Kong and Macau.
 Some flowers and plants hold a special significance when given as gifts for Chinese New Year.
 Kumquat plants are a recommended gift.
 Kumquats are a small citrus fruit.
 They are like small tangerines.
 Kumquats are particularly popular because in Cantonese "kum" means gold.
 So you are wishing the recipient a financially prosperous year.

 China Highlights can help you customize a tour to celebrate the Chinese New Year as local Chinese do.
 Create your dream trip, and we'll try to work it out.
 We have more information on things to do and weather:

 Since demand for tickets and transportation is high, get your tickets early since people snap up the available transportation for these dates.
 Demand is high for international flight tickets, train tickets, and even for tickets for China's bullet trains.

 We could help you arrange your Guangzhou hotel rooms, Guangzhou flights, and China train tickets for a great trip.
 We also provide guides, drivers, and private vehicles for private tours for individuals and groups.
 Check the Chinese New Year dates>>

-Tour Guangzhou, Hong Kong, Guilin, Xian, Shanghai, and Beijing During Chinese New Year: Tour these great cities during the big festival on this eleven day tour.
+Contact us to design a tour only for you.
+Tour this great city during the big festival on this eleven day tour.
 Tell us if you would like to add Macau.